 The June 1998 changes to the Operational Planning Regulation have changed the Code objectives for a forest development plan from two years' worth of approved operations to at least five years' worth of approved cutblocks.
 As well, there is no restriction on including more cutblocks than can be logged in the period of the plan.
-Approvals of more cutblocks than can be logged in the period of the plan.
-Approvals of more cutblocks, may restrict future options for strategic planning and forest resource management.
+Approvals of more cutblocks than can be logged in the period of the plan, coupled with protection for category A cutblocks, may restrict future options for strategic planning and forest resource management.